view of lake dobbiaco in dolomites italy

 Luxury | Boutique Hotel Nives – Luxury & Design in the Dolomites in Selva

 Boutique Hotel Nives is a family-run hotel with only 13 rooms located in the centre of Selva di Val Gardena.
-One definitely unique thing about this hotel in the Dolomites is the open fireplace in the lounge bar.

 The rooms in the hotel are big and furnished with wood and light colours.
 Each of the rooms has bathrobes and slippers, a Nespresso coffee machine and tea-making facilities.
 The balconies offer views of Selva.